 Griffin is a true ghost town in Bowman County, along Highway 12, about halfway between Bowman and Rhame, North Dakota.
-Although there are some working farms and ranches in the area, there’s barely a town any more, and no apparent residents in the actual townsite.
+Although there are some working farms and ranches in the area, there’s really no town any more, and no apparent residents in the actual townsite.

+This place is the Langberg country school, in Bowman County, just down the road from Nebo and Adelaide Schools, and only four miles from the border with South Dakota.
 We’re told this place was originally a church and later became a school, and someone told us it was actually a residence for a time as well.
 If someone can fill in the details of that transition, we’d love to hear it in… Read More

 We revisited Haley, North Dakota in July of 2015, eight years after our first visit in 2007.
 We had mentioned to a convenience store clerk that we were out photographing ghost towns and abandoned buildings, and she said, “You guys need to go to Haley.”
 We weren’t far away, so we stopped in for a visit and some photos, and discovered Haley had a population of two, going on three.